ldsouza/ldsouza.github.io/_posts/2016-08-03-ssrs-date-formulas-cheatsheet.md

 ![Image](http://csharpcorner.mindcrackerinc.netdna-cdn.com/UploadFile/7d3362/ssrs-parameter-validation-using-custom-code/Images/SSRS%20report.jpg)

-### To retreive the first or last day of a given month
+### To retrieve the first or last day of a given month

 First day of current month: